-- Move combustible materials such as light curtains and furniture away from the windows.
+- Move flammable materials such as light curtains and furniture away from the windows.

-- Keep lights on to aid with visibility if smoke is present.
+- Keep lights on to improve visibility if smoke is present.

 Find out when to evacuate during a wildfire

-- Monitor the television, radio, online and social media for updates.
+- Monitor the television, radio, online, Facebook and Twitter for updates.

 - Be ready to evacuate at any time.